Coddington, Herefordshire: Religion

 The Church of England parish church of All Saints is a Grade II* listed building built largely in the 12th and 13th centuries.
 It features a broach spire.
 Church services are shared with nearby Colwall.
 The churchyard includes a Grade II* listed cross, whose base dates from the 14th century.

 There is a Buddhist retreat and study centre at Coddington Court.

 Demographics

 The 2001 census gave Coddington a population of 108, and the two parishes of Bosbury and Coddington combined a population of 888.
 This fell by 8.5 per cent to 813 at the 2011 census, when the estimated population for Coddington was 99.

 Politics

 Coddington (with two seats) shares a parish council with a larger neighbour, Bosbury (eleven seats).
 They and the parishes of Colwall and Mathon form the ward of Hope End, which elects one member to Herefordshire Council.
-At the most recent election in May 2015, the Conservative candidate, Tony Johnson, won the seat.
-He has since been elected Leader of the Council.
-Coddington lies in the North Herefordshire parliamentary constituency, represented by Bill Wiggin (Conservative).
+Coddington lies in the North Herefordshire parliamentary constituency.